National Data Opt Out – extended to 31 July 2022

 NICOR does not offer clinical advice, but you can use our reports to find out what care you should expect, as a patient with heart disease, and to see how your local hospital compares to other hospitals in England and Wales.
 You can find the latest audit report here.

 We look after your data.
-Please see PDF information leaflet.
+Please see our PDF information leaflet below (also in Welsh).